tezos/tezos/docs/whitedoc/proof_of_stake.rst

 -------------

 If two endorsements are made for the same slot or two blocks at the same height by a delegate, this can be denounced.
-The denunciation would be typically be made by the baker, who includes it as a special operation.
+The denunciation would typically be made by the baker, who includes it as a special operation.
 In a first time, denunciation will only forfeit the security deposit for the doubly signed operation.
 However, over time, as the risk of